 In August of 2018, Messenger College moved to the Pentecostal Church of God International Missions Center.
 This location at 2705 Brown Trail, Suite 401, Bedford, Texas, includes classrooms, library, and administrative offices.
 The student residence apartments are located in Euless, Texas.

 Messenger College is the national collegiate institution of the Pentecostal Church of God in the United States for the education of its ministers, missionaries, teachers and other professionals to serve its constituency and others in the United States and abroad.
-The Pentecostal Church of God consists of 1,050 churches in the United States.
-In addition, the denomination’s outreach to Third World nations include 3,365 churches and outstations, 107 schools and training centers, and numerous assistance programs providing food, clothing and related human care outreaches.
+The Pentecostal Church of God consists of over 1,000 churches in the United States.
+In addition, the denomination’s outreach to international nations include 3,365 churches and outstations, 107 schools and training centers, and numerous assistance programs providing food, clothing and related human care outreaches.

 Mission and Values